 Pharmaceutical Devices—Served as class counsel in an MDL which contained both class actions and individual cases.
 Its focus was on pacemakers and other heart devices.
 These cases were settled on favorable terms.

-Cookware—For DuPont, worked with multiple firms to defeat 28 proposed class actions which were joined in an MDL in Iowa.
+Cookware—Worked with multiple firms to defeat 28 proposed class actions which were joined in an MDL in Iowa.
 The cases were ultimately dismissed following an omnibus denial of class certification.

 Presentations